Get a whole year of Meerkat Meals & Meerkat Movies*

 If you have a pre-existing medical condition, you should always tell your insurance provider.
 A medical condition doesn’t mean you won’t find cover, it just means that your premium in some cases could cost you a little more.
 If your provider finds out that a medical emergency you had on your trip was linked to a condition you already had and didn’t declare, they might decide not to pay out.
 Therefore, it’s always best to be honest about your medical history.

-Once you’ve worked out where you want to go and have considered the length of your trip, there are a few important things still to think about.
+Once you’ve worked out where you want to go and have considered the length of your backpacking holiday, there are a few important things still to think about.

 Start your travel insurance quote with us today.
 Once you’ve got your list of prices, read each policy to check what is and isn’t included.